Must-Have Features of a Payment Gateway Going into Q2 of the 21st Century

 Becoming a payment facilitator is a complicated regulatory and technological process; however, this role enables building innovative business models around payments and can be critical for success.
 Spell has built the SaaS platform designed to run payment facilitators’ businesses most efficiently and help them play their 'A' game.

 Traditionally, businesses that wanted to start accepting debit and credit card transactions had to open accounts with an acquirer.
-However, technological advancement has enabled firms to embed payment services inside their software to create new products with value-added tools and smother customer experience.
+However, technological advancements have enabled firms to embed payment services into their software, creating new products with value-added tools and a smoother customer experience.

-Many payment facilitators, also called payfacs, such as Braintree and Stripe, assist merchants in accepting electronic payments, which makes them an essential element of any online business.
+Many payment facilitators, also called payfacs, such as Braintree and Stripe, help merchants accept electronic payments, making them an essential part of any online business.

 This post digs deep into why payment facilitators matter, their features and benefits, and how Spell helps payfacs to stand out and play their 'A' game.

-A payment facilitator is a service provider allowing clients to accept payments quickly and more efficiently.
+A payment facilitator is a service provider that enables clients to accept payments more quickly and efficiently.

-Payfacs ease the enrollment process, cutting down the approval process for merchant accounts, offering different value-added tools, and aggregating funds from multiple payment channels within one account.
+Payfacs ease the enrollment process, reduce merchant account approval time, offer value-added tools, and aggregate funds from multiple payment channels into a single account.

 Traditionally, setting up a merchant account involves the tedious process of acquiring a MID (Merchant ID).
 With a payment facilitator like Amazon Pay, you don’t have to go through this arduous process with the acquirer since they offer sub-accounts to their retailers to run their payments under Amazon Pay’s master merchant ID.

-In our opinion, payfacs are an extremely valuable concept in the payment industry and on the market in general because it allows payment businesses to manage their infrastructure layer, gaining an opportunity to build and offer new tools, controlling contracts, prices, and settlements independently.
+In our opinion, payfacs are an extremely valuable concept in the payment industry and the market in general because they allow payment businesses to manage their infrastructure layer, enabling them to build and offer new tools, and to control contracts, pricing, and settlements independently.

-That’s why the payment facilitation model is critical to cut the innovation cycle in a very sophisticated payments landscape and enable changes that otherwise could easily get stuck in the daily complexity of the payments world.
+That’s why the payment facilitation model is critical to shorten the innovation cycle in a very sophisticated payments landscape and enable changes that might otherwise get stuck in the daily complexity of the payments world.

 What’s more, payment facilitation allows you to achieve the following goals: